 2002 – Gourmet Garden launches into the US market.

-2004 – Gourmet Garden launches stir-in pastes into Canada.
+2004 – Gourmet Garden launches Cold Blended Pastes into Canada.

 2005 – Gourmet Garden becomes a signatory of the National Packaging Covenant, a pledge to improve and reduce packaging waste